 NEA0 and 128-NEA2 as specified in Annex D of TS 33.501 [5].

-The AIoT device shall support integrity protection of AIoT NAS messages between the AIoT device and the AIOTF.
+The AIoT device shall support integrity protection and replay protection of AIoT NAS messages between the AIoT device and the AIOTF.

 Integrity protection of AIoT NAS messages between the AIoT device and the AIOTF is mandatory to use.